zhangjiacheng/zhangjiacheng.github.io/_posts/2023-09-30-EnglishReadingJC002.md

 A sedentary lifestyle, lacking physical activity, is widely supported by scientific research as detrimental to our health.

+Not only to our physical health but also to our mental well-being and even the overall longevity.

 A specific amount of daily exercise is needed to offset the negative effects of sitting for 10 hours a day.

 ```